TJGit11/potential-readme-generator/README.md

-# README Generator
+# README Generator Project
-README Generator
+README Generator Project

 ## Project Description
-This automatically generates a README for your repository
+This creates a README for you

 ## Usage